SmartToolFactory/BubbleLayout/README.md

-# Bubble Layout
+# BubbleLayout and ChatRowLayout

-Chat/Speech bubble width different arrow, background, shadow properties to create chat bubbles like whatsapp, telegram or other messaging apps have
+Chat/Speech bubble width different arrow, background, shadow properties to create chat bubbles like whatsapp, telegram or other messaging apps have or arrows with arrow at bottom to create info bubble.

+ChatRowLayout is full row for a chat/messaging app that contains bubble as background that measures and positions bubble based on content's position

+## Bubble Layout

+## ChatRowLayout

 | Default | Debug   |
 | ----------|----------------|